 Years later, as a father, he created a family that was both imperfect and infallible.
 He created a beautiful home that always needed to be better and nicer than his neighbors.
 He had boatloads of “faithful” friends who he stroked and was able to manipulate with his favor until they questioned him, at which point they were scum.
 Worse than scum.
 They questioned him?
 That was deplorable.
 A chink to the ego only meant that the “friend” was in need of humiliation and a swift kick out to the dumpster.
 Unless of course this “friend” limped back bleeding from the humility he’d acquired after the brutal beating he’d deserved for questioning Sam’s integrity.
 At this point, and because he considered himself a compassionate kind of guy, Sam would forgive the offender while demanding loyalty from that point on, and he’d add that redemption came with a price.
 So Sam’s “friend” got demoted on the rather large list of “friends”.
 Instead of being fed the filet mignon at the grand dinners, this “friend” got hamburger and he would like it.

 Sam created a world of expectations for others that may or may not be parallel to that which he placed on himself; as he naturally saw himself at a higher level than most anyone else.
 He did this “only because it was true.”
-That’s what he’d tell his first wife, Sarah, who bought his success story and accommodated his whims until she could no longer sell out and live without validation, empathy or respect.
+That’s what he’d tell his current wife, Sarah, who bought his success story and accommodated his whims until she could no longer sell out and live without validation, empathy or respect.
 At some point years later she returned to me in therapy hoping I could help her find herself again.
 She had a young son closely resembling his father in genetics.
 She feared he might end up like his father and swallow her up.
 She didn’t know if she could sacrifice herself again like she had before.
 She wondered if she could love this child anymore than she already did, but how could she condone him behaving like his father had?
 Could she be the best mother to a son who adored and idolized his father?
 Could she teach him empathy and humility or was this a genetic deficit that she couldn’t tangle with environmentally or alone?